 |Communication & Media Studies||#22||#22|

 The average growth rate over the last four years of online students at Johns Hopkins University was 37.2%.
 This is the #633 largest growth rate of all schools that are mostly online.
 This refers to all students at Johns Hopkins regardless of major.

 The following table shows the 1-year growth rate of Johns Hopkins majors that offer at least one online course.
 This table only includes majors with positive growth.

-The table below shows how the average growth rate over 4 years at Johns Hopkins ranks compared to all other partially online schools that offer a specific major.
+The table below shows how the average growth rate over 4 years at Johns Hopkins ranks compared to all other mostly online schools that offer a specific major.
 Note that the majors may or may not be offered online at Johns Hopkins.

 When we speak of partially online, we are referring to schools whose online population is less than 50% of its total student body.
 Mostly online refers to those with online populations greater than or equal to 50%.